 - Making false accusations or firing an employee in order to avoid paying bonuses and commissions

 What to Do When Your Employer Withholds Bonuses or Commissions

 If you believe your company is unlawfully withholding money you have earned, the first thing you should do is utilize the internal resources available to you.
 Check with the payroll department to make sure your commissions and bonuses are not being accidentally withheld.
-If appropriate compensation is being kept from you on purpose, go to your HR department and first adhere to your company’s process for raising concerns.
-If you go through the proper channels, are not able to resolve the issue, and still feel your company is deliberately cheating you out of money you’ve earned, it may be time to involve an experienced employment lawyer.
+If appropriate compensation is being kept from you on purpose, go to your HR department, and first adhere to your company’s process for raising concerns.
+If you go through the proper channels, are not able to resolve the issue, and still feel your company is deliberately cheating you out of the money you’ve earned, it may be time to involve an experienced employment lawyer.

 Discuss Your Case with a Houston Employment Lawyer Today

-At Shellist Lazarz Slobin LLP, we know you depend on every dollar you make.
+At Shellist Lazarz Slobin, we know you depend on every dollar you make.
 When your company refuses to pay the commissions and bonuses you have rightfully earned, we are here to help you get it and ensure your company treats you fairly going forward.
 If you suspect your employer is violating state or federal wage laws, don’t wait until you are suffering significant financial hardship to contact our Houston employment law attorneys.